 We notice English school children wearing a range of different sweaters.
 The boys mostly wore different types of pullovers.
 The two basic styles of sweaters are pullover and cardigan.
 Boys always wore pullovers or jumpers.
-Cardigans were much more common for the girls.
-Girls also wore the "V" neck sweaters, primarily girls wore ties at many schools.
+Cardigans were worn by the girls, at least by the 1980s.
+We are less sure about earlier periods.
+At most schools the girls wore pullovers like the boys.
+We did not see boys wearing cardigans.
+TYhe pull-overs came in two different styles, "V" necks amd crew-necks.
+The crew-necks were all long sleeved.
+The V-necks came in both long sleeve and sleeve-less styles.
+The long sleeve styles were the most common.
+Girls wore the "V" neck sweaters and like the boys wore ties at many schools.
 The most common jumper for boys became the "V" neck because the open "V" allowed the tie to show.
-These "V"-style jumpers are made in both sleeved and sleeveless versions.
-There were, however, were many other styles besides the "V"-neck jumpers.
-A few schools had jumpers with crewnecks or even collars and Rugby-style buttons.
-Almost all were pullovers, but girls at some schools wore cardigans.
-Quite a number of schools had pullovers with a kind of satin shoulder patch.
-This seems to have been a style adapted from the services.
+We did not notice girls wearing the sleeveless jumpers, but that was pergps because we mostly saw them at boys' schools.
+There were, however, some other styles of pullovers.
+A few schools had jumpers with collars and Rugby-style buttons.
+We think that this was a style more popular earlier.
+Several schools had pullovers with a kind of satin shoulder and elbow patch.
+This seems to have been a military style adapted from the services.

 Navigate the Boys' Historical Clothing Web Site: